 The issue of harmonizing the scope and definition of legality was raised by two participants.
 A Delegate from Vietnam said when it comes to the verification of legality exporters face a serious problem as importing countries have widely different requirements on verification.
 The Delegate called for work to be undertaken on harmonizing the scope and definition of legality.
-The need for work on harmonizing the scope and definition of legality was also voiced by a European private sector participant.
+The need for work on harmonizing the scope and definition of legality exporters participant.